Live from the Backyard

-Live from the Backyard is the live DVD concert of Athens, Georgia's Widespread Panic in Austin, Texas, on July 20, 2002.
+Live from the Backyard is a live DVD concert by American rock group Widespread Panic, which was recorded live in Austin, Texas on July 20, 2002.
 The DVD features over two hours of music as well as backstage footage and interviews with the band.
 The DVD was recorded less than a month after the final performance of lead guitarist Michael Houser, who would shortly die from pancreatic cancer.
 George McConnell, who would later officially succeed Houser, plays lead guitar throughout the performance but is credited on the DVD as a "special guest."

+Exclaim! noted, "The content is primarily documentary in nature, featuring the band and their pastimes outside of the group."